Fast and simple inner-loop algorithms of static / dynamic BLP estimations

 Based on the observations that the algorithm using $F$ usually converged, and the algorithms using $\widetilde{F}$ were slower, \citet{kalouptsidi2012market} proposed a mixed algorithm, which uses $F$ by default, but switches to $\widetilde{F}$ when $S_{0}^{(data)}-\sum_{i=1}^{I-1}\exp\left(F_{i}(r)\right)<0$ occurs.

 Because $r_{i}=\log(w_{i}s_{i0}^{(ccp)})=\log(w_{i})-V_{i}$, the mapping $F(r)$ is essentially equivalent to the following mapping of $V$:

-When trying \citet{kalouptsidi2012market}'s two algorithms in the settings of Tables \ref{tab:static_BLP_Monte_Carlo_J-25} and \ref{tab:static_BLP_Monte_Carlo_J-250} (continuous consumer types) by introducing 1000 simulation draws, I found they always failed to converge.
+When trying \citet{kalouptsidi2012market}'s two algorithms in the settings of the main article (continuous consumer types) by introducing 1000 simulation draws, I found they always failed to converge.
 To validate the performance of the algorithm in the setting with a few consumer types, which \citet{kalouptsidi2012market} originally considered, I also evaluate the performance of the algorithms by setting the number of simulation draws to 2.

 Table \ref{tab:static_BLP_Monte_Carlo_2_consumer_types} shows the results.
 The results show that algorithms $\delta$-(1) and $V$-(1) perform much better than \citet{kalouptsidi2012market}'s algorithms, though the latter performs on average better than the BLP contraction mapping.
 The results suggest that the performance of \citet{kalouptsidi2012market}'s algorithms is sensitive to the number of consumer types.
 Still, algorithms $\delta$-(1) and $V$-(1) perform well regardless of the number of consumer types.